Christ-Mind-Teachings/cmi-acol/_dialog/chap07.md

 7.5 What was created cannot be uncreated.
 Thus transformation is needed.
 The miracle makes you fully aware of the embrace and the consciousness of unity and places you outside of time.
 In this state, no duality exists.
 Doing and being are one.

 7.6 Action is the bridge between form and the formless because action is the expression of the self in form.
 “Right” action comes from the unity in which doing and being are one, or in other words from the state in which there is no division between who you are and what you do.
 “Right” action comes from the state of wholeness.
 Being whole is being all you are.
 Being all you are is what the elevated Self of form represents.

 7.7 You have been told that you are time-bound only as a particular self, existing as man or woman in a particular time in history.
-Now you are called to discover how to exist in form without being defined by this timebound particularity.
+Now you are called to discover how to exist in form without being defined by this time-bound particularity.

 7.8 That you are living form does not require you to be defined by particularity.
 You can accept the body now as what it is in all its